 How do I get started with hormone therapy?

-I am happy to help clients who need assessments and referral letters for hormone therapy.
+I am happy to help clients who need assessments and referral letters for hormone therapy or referrals.
 Contact me for a consultation to talk through the process, and I can answer any additional questions you may have.

 Can you recommend a doctor?

 Yes!
 If you have health insurance, I may be able to suggest someone who is in-network.
+If you don’t, there are options for you too.
 Give me a call, and let’s discuss.